mozilla/bigquery-etl/docs/reference/schema_includes.md

 - `new_description`: Optional description to use in place of the included field's original description.
 - `append_description`: Optional text to append to the included field's description.
 - `prepend_description`: Optional text to prepend to the included field's description.
-- `new_fields`: Optional list of field definitions to use in place of the included field's original list of subfields.
+- `new_fields`: Optional list of field definitions to use in place of the included struct field's original list of subfields.
+- `append_fields`: Optional list of field definitions to append to the included struct field's list of subfields.
+- `prepend_fields`: Optional list of field definitions to prepend to the included struct field's list of subfields.

-  - **Tip:** include tags can be also used in this list.
+**Tip:** include tags can be used in the `new_fields`, `append_fields`, and `prepend_fields` lists.

 #### Examples